 The first episode (Zombie Army One) focuses on Hitler’s final act in World War Two, he unleashes hordes of undead soldiers upon the world, set out to destroy anything they come into contact with and help him win the war for the Nazis.
 Episode Two has you trying to locate three pieces of the Sagarmatha Relic, an artifact which will apparently help you in your fight against the undead – but will you get it before Hitler?
 The final episode has you face Hitler himself, who is now the undead leader of the… undead, yet not everything goes according to plan.

-Although technically three games stitched into one, they all follow one another seamlessly – if I hadn’t of known they were originally released as separate games, and the ‘Trilogy’ in the title, I would have thought this game was always meant to be released like this.
+Although technically three games stitched into one, they all follow one another seamlessly – if I hadn’t known they were originally released as separate games, and the ‘Trilogy’ in the title, I would have thought this game was always meant to be released like this.
 Each of the episodes are also split up into five chapters, each one surprisingly selectable from the start.
 So, if you get stuck or overwhelmed on any particular chapter, you can simply skip it and move onto the next if you choose.
 Also, just like the original version of the game on PS4, Xbox One and PC, all of the chapters can be played either on your own or with up to three other friends – did I tell you the team at Rebellion are wizards?

 Have you played Sniper Elite before?
 If so, Zombie Army Trilogy is almost identical, only instead of shooting Nazis and killing them, you’re shooting undead Nazis and re-killing them.
 Also, there’s much more emphasis on arcade gameplay over the slower simulation-like experience from the ‘living’ games.
 If you’ve not played any of the ‘sniper’ games before, imagine Left 4 Dead but with a sniper rifle as your main weapon and Mortal Kombat-like X-Ray kill-cams showing you the glorious impact your heavenly projectile has upon these undead scumbags.
 The satisfaction from watching their decayed brains explode or fragile bones shatter never wears out or out-lives its welcome.

 Your task in each of the chapters is to make your way through hordes of zombies as you move from safe room to safe room, facing regular undead soldiers, reanimated beasts, mutated creatures, and more horrific hellspawn henchmen.
-Just like the living Sniper Elite series, your sniper rifle is your main weapon, allowing you to precisely aim and shoot at the oncoming foes, dismembering them and causing wounds which would usually be fatal.
+Just like the living Sniper Elite series, your sniper rifle is your main weapon, allowing you to precisely aim and shoot at the oncoming foes, dismembering them and causing wounds that would usually be fatal.
 However, seeing as we’re talking about zombies here, they’ll continue to crawl at you if they lose their legs, charge you with no arms (Monty Python style), and call for reinforcements by shrieking as they run at you with no care about their own ‘lives’.

 Personally, I found it was much easier, although not as satisfying, to take out the majority of the zombies with regular weapons, so grenades, shotguns, flame throwers, etc… There’s a lot of weapons for you to find and pick up throughout the three games, each one offering they’re own stats and strengths against certain enemies.
 Unlike Sniper Elite, you can’t really camp out and take each of the zombies down one-by-one with silent headshots in this series, as soon as you hit one you’ll usually see, or hear, a bunch of its mates becoming aware and instantly charging in your direction.